evkx/evkx.github.io/content/models/volkswagen/id.3/id.3_gtx/_index.md

 You can choose between two sound systems on the Volkswagen ID.3 GTX.

 - With the Sound system, you get five speakers with a max system output of 140 watts.
-- With the Volkswagen Soundsystem, you get seven speakers with a max system output of 450 watts.
+- With the Harman Kardon sound system, you get eight speakers with a max system output of 480 watts.

 The model has 4 USB-C connections as standard.